 These comments are intended to promote a basic degree of consistent look and feel to Ohio University's presence on the web, while still leaving opportunities for creativity by each pagemaster.
 We expect that this list will continue to evolve on the basis of experience and suggestions, and we request that you provide us with feedback in person (379 West Union Street Office Center), by telephone (593-1017), or by e-mail to email@example.com.

 The Information Resources Council 1996 statement on Ohio University World Wide Web Guidelines is available on-line.

 Our experience confirms that of many others: You and your viewers will find the results to be more satisfactory, easier to maintain, and easier to use, if you thoroughly plan ahead of time the organization of your web presence.
 Those plans should include not only the division of your content among the several pages, but also the organization of the content within each page, the primary links among the pages, and the files' locations within the folder structure on the server.

 For discussion, we organize the content standards into three groups, realizing that many items do span two or all three.

-Eventually, each official Ohio University Web page will contain at least two reciprocal links back to the Ohio University Front Door: one using the signature logo graphic, as described in the on-line style guide at http://www.ohio.edu/web/style/, and one as part of the copyright notice, as illustrated in the footer of this page.
+Eventually, each official Ohio University Web page will contain at least three reciprocal links back to the Ohio University Front Door: one using the signature logo graphic in the header, one using the logo graphic in the footer, and one as part of the copyright notice, as illustrated in the footer of this page and as described in the on-line style guide at https://www.ohio.edu/brand/web/.

 Each personal or organizational home page should have a link back to the Ohio University Front Door, and personal home pages should have a link to the individual's department home page, if there is one.
 We certainly permit, but do not expect, that other personal or organizational pages would have reciprocal links.